 Eco-design Principles Definitions Achievements examples over the past years Rethink Think outside the box to challenge the need for each packaging component and point of sale material and explore new circular solutions.
 The Absolut Company piloted & developed a project to produce a first-generation paper Absolut bottle.
 Lillet received the French Ecodesign award from Adelphe in FY22 for having improved multiple aspects of its packaging (bottles & cardboard).
 Reduce Optimise the design to reduce size and weight.
 Limit the number of items, nothing unnecessary.
 Chivas 12 reduced the weight of its 70 cL glass bottle by 11%.
 Plymouth Gin reduced the weight of its glass bottle by 15%.
 Reuse Move away from single-use to keep packaging and point of sale material reusable as long as possible.
 Point of sale material should be designed to be reused for the same purpose.
-Imperial Blue and Royal Stag bottles in India are being collected from bars and restaurants before being washed, refilled and reused by consumers.
-EcoSPIRITS reuse system launched in Asia for Absolut, Beefeater and Havana Club (Hong Kong and Singapore).
-Recycle Design packaging & point of sale material with a recyclable mindset: using mono-materials when possible and avoiding non-separable material solutions choosing recyclable materials only and checking if there is a recycling collection bin for this item in the main markets of use and existing recycling infrastructure.
-Over 95% of the Group's primary and secondary packaging (by weight) is made from material recyclable at scale (Glass, Carboard, PET) (SASB).
-Royal Salute switched from porcelain to glass bottles for recyclability purposes.
+Recycle Design packaging & point of sale material with a recyclable mindset: using mono-materials when possible and avoiding non-separable material solutions choosing recyclable materials only and checking if there is a recycling collection bin for this item in the main markets of use and existing recycling infrastructure. packaging (by weight) is made from material recyclable at scale (Glass, Carboard, PET) (SASB).
 Respect Ensure materials are responsibly sourced, with recycled content and sustainable origins.
 Absolut increased the percentage of recycled glass in its glass bottles to 53%.